 Q&A Guide on Wedding Budgeting 101

 Certain factors need to be considered when planning your special day, such as finding your dream wedding dress, coordinating with vendors, and creating the overall vision for the day.
-In addition to that, Budgeting is without a doubt a crucial initial step of the wedding planning process.
+In addition to that, creating your wedding budget is without a doubt a crucial initial step of the wedding planning process.
 A wedding budget is unique to each individual couple so before diving into wedding planning, the first step is figuring out what your wedding budget will be.
 Have questions on how you can save and budget for your big day?
 Maggie Lord, Head of Wedding Planning, has answered some of the top questions real brides have asked when planning.
 Keep reading to learn more!

 Overall Wedding Budget FAQs

-Q: Why is budget planning for a wedding important?
+Why is budget planning for a wedding important?

-Q: When should I start planning my wedding budget?
+When should I start planning my wedding budget?

-Q: Is it possible to get married under $10,000?
+Is it possible to get married for under $10,000?

-Q: What is the one thing that people forget to budget for their wedding?
+What is the one thing that people forget to budget for their wedding?

 Ways to Decrease Wedding Budget FAQs

-Q: How do I cut my overall wedding budget?
+How do I cut my overall wedding budget?

-Q: What’s the most expensive part of a wedding?
+What’s the most expensive part of a wedding?

 Your venue will take up most of your wedding budget and you should earmark around 30% of your total budget for your venue.
 Right behind the venue is the catering which is roughly around 20% of your overall budget.

-Q: Is it more expensive to get married on Saturday?
+Is it more expensive to get married on Saturday?

 Wedding Destination & Dates that Increase Budget FAQs

-Q: Are destination weddings cheaper?
+Are destination weddings cheaper?

-Q: Does the season impact the wedding budget?
+Does the season impact the wedding budget?

 Wedding Vendors & Favors that Increase Budget FAQs

-Q: Are wedding videographers worth the cost?
+Are wedding videographers worth the cost?

-Q: Should I give wedding favors?
+Should I give wedding favors?

 Wedding Bridal Party Budgeting FAQs

-Q: Does the bride and groom have to pay for their bridal party?
+Do the bride and groom have to pay for their bridal party?

-No, the bridal party is responsible to pay for items they will need for the wedding day along with travel and accommodations.
+No, the bridal party is not responsible to pay for items they will need for the wedding day along with travel and accommodations.
 If you have it in your budget to cover the cost for your bridal party that is great, but it is not a must and the bridal party should not expect it.

-Q: Who pays for the bachelorette or bachelor party?
+Who pays for the bachelorette or bachelor party?

-Wedding Seasons that Increase Budget FAQs
+Wedding Seasons That Increase Budget FAQs

-Q: What are the most expensive seasons to get married?
+What are the most expensive seasons to get married?

-Q: Which months are the cheapest to get married?
+Which months are the cheapest to get married?

-Q: Which months are the most expensive to get married?
+Which months are the most expensive to get married?

 Wedding DIY Budgeting FAQs

-Q: Do DIY wedding decorations really save you money?
+Do DIY wedding decorations really save you money?

 They can if it is a skill that you or someone you are close to has a talent for.
-One tip for DIYing is that I don’t suggest taking on a new skill like arranging all the florals just to try and save money — this can lead to frustration and may even cost you more in the long run if you have to redo the project multiple times to get it the way you want.
+One tip for DIY’ing is that I don’t suggest taking on a new skill like arranging all the florals just to try and save money — this can lead to frustration and may even cost you more in the long run if you have to redo the project multiple times to get it the way you want.

-Q: Do you hire a decorator or DIY wedding decorations?
+Do you hire a decorator or DIY wedding decorations?

-A: A bride can really go either way on this depending on the style and theme of the wedding and the budget.
+A bride can really go either way on this depending on the style and theme of the wedding and the budget.